usnistgov/ndn-dpdk/iface/socketface/README.md

 **streamImpl** reads the incoming stream into a `[]byte`, extracts completed TLV elements with `ndn.TlvBytes.ExtractElement` function, and copies them to DPDK mbufs for posting to the channel.

-Calling code must run `RxGroup.RxLoop` in an LCore to retrieve L2 frames from the `SocketFace.rxQueue` channel, perform packet parsing, and eventually deliver L3 packets to the **Face\_RxCb** callback.
+Calling code must run `RxGroup.RxLoop` in an LCore to retrieve L2 frames from the `SocketFace.rxQueue` channel and pass them to `FaceImpl_RxBurst`.

 ## Send Path